Danny Webber: Salford City

 Webber signed with Northern Premier League Division One North club Salford City in August 2014.
 He made his club debut in the opening league match of the season on 16 August as Salford beat Scarborough Athletic 4–1.
 The "Ammies" won promotion as champions in the 2014–15 season.
 He scored Salford's opening goal in the 2–0 FA Cup first round giant-killing over Notts County on 6 November 2015.
 Salford went on to win promotion out of the Premier Division via the play-offs in 2016 after a 3–2 victory over Workington.
 He announced his retirement in July 2016, so as to focus his life on his family and his work for a football agency company.

 International career

 Webber played five times for England at under-20 level in 2002.

 Personal life

+His stepfather, Darren Beckford, had a 14-year playing career in professional football.
 His cousin, Ethan Beckford, has also played professional football.